hanswolff/simple.mailserver/README.md

 # Contact

-Please let me know if there is bugs or suggestions how to improve the code.
+Please let me know if there are bugs or if you have suggestions how to improve the code.

 And maybe follow me [@quadfinity](https://twitter.com/quadfinity) :)